palacharlanarendra/amazon-clone/README.md

 * Integration of paypal payment method.
 * Storing the ordered history of the user.

-Of course, we cant clne the whole website in the couple of days, which they were burning their oil from past decade.
+Of course, we cant clone the whole website in the couple of days, which they were burning their oil from past decade.

 A list of commonly used resources that I find helpful are listed in the acknowledgements.